rahulsomkunwar73/BigCompany/README.md

 ## Assumptions
 The file is assumed to have head `Id,firstName,lastName,salary,managerId` else application will throw IllegalArgumentException
+The file is assumed to have comma separated values `124,Martin,Chekov,45000,123`

 ## Instructions to Run the Project